osamuaoki/cg56/readme.md

     * ESC in place of CapsLock position (yay, Vim).
     * Keep F and J keys separated with 4 keys instead of standard 2 keys.
     * Move non-shift non-alphabet symbols to the center.
-    * FnU/FnD keys in thumb home positions to offer practically all 109 keys.
+    * Fn keys in thumb home positions to offer practically all 109 keys.
-        * Function keys are in the top row with FnU.
+        * Function keys are in the top row with Fn.
-        * Number keys are in the high-middle row with FnU.
+        * Number keys are in the high-middle row with Fn.
-        * Symbol keys (`!@#$%^&*()`) are in the high-middle row with FnD.
-        * Odd keys are in the low-middle row with FnD/FnU
+        * Odd keys are in the low-middle row with Fn
     * SPACE should be at the center of the bottom row.
     * Cursor keys are in the hard to reach part of the bottom row.
-    * 3D-like effect using Key cap height differences with OEM key caps.
+    * Topography effects using key cap height differences with the OEM key set.
-* 4 LEDs on top row keys * 2 colors = 8 GPIO (ON/OFF)
-    * Cathode common LED (R:outside +B:inside)
 * Keep it simple and cheap (It's my first custom keyboard!)
-    * Use commodity electronics parts
+    * Use commodity electronics parts (as much)
-    * Use the laser cut MDF board as the case
+    * Use the laser cut MDF board as the case (if needed)
-    * Use only 1U key caps from the OEM 87 key cap set (=no stabilizer)
+    * Use only 1U key caps from the OEM key cap set (=no stabilizer)
     * No PCB but lots of messy hand wiring :-)

 ## What's different